Women in Timor-Leste

-The East Timorese people mixed racially with Melanesian and Malay genetically.
-Most of the East Timorese population are Roman Catholic.
+Women in Timor-Leste (East Timor) face traditional limitatons to status.
+They may not inherit or own property, and traditional cultural expectations are that women normally belong to the home.
+They also face high levels of domestic violence, and East Timorese women have been victims of sex trafficking to other countries.
+However, women are increasingly active in East Timorese politics.
+In 2023 Parliament approved November 3 as National Women's Day.

+Family care

-East Timorese women usually have between 6 and 7 children on average, and based on a UN study, it was found that among those women that were between ages 20 to 24 almost more than half of them had at least one child, and of those, 60 percent had their first child before they were 19.
+East Timorese women usually have between 6 and 7 children on average.
+Based on a UN study, it was found that among those women that were between ages 20 to 24, almost more than half of them had at least one child, and of those, 60 percent had their first child before they were 19.

 Many East Timorese women were teen mothers, and had dropped out of high school due to the responsibilities and pressure from having a child.
 In 2010, the government introduced a new policy that will focus on getting and keeping young mothers in school.
 This began with sex education classes and a transformation of the junior high school curriculum.

+Societal rules

-There are many rules women in Timor-Leste follow for precaution to not be victims of sexual abuse such as: not being able to show their bare arms, wear low cut tops, short skirts or bikinis.
+There are many rules women in Timor-Leste follow for precaution to not be victims of sexual abuse such as not being able to show their bare arms, wear low cut tops, short skirts or bikinis.
 Timorese women were also not allowed to go outside their living area alone, and if they were single they could not be seen alone with a man who is not related to them.
 The East Timorese women also are expected to be stay-at-home mothers and can not inherit or own their property.